smart-data-models/dataModel.IT/README.md

 - [Domain](https://github.com/smart-data-models/dataModel.IT/blob/master/Domain/README.md).
 Domain of the Cloud-Edge-IoT computing continuum, which is composed of a set of InfrastructureElements

+- [InfrastructureElement](https://github.com/smart-data-models/dataModel.IT/blob/master/InfrastructureElement/README.md).
+An Infrastructure Element (IE) is a computing node of the Cloud-Edge-IoT computing continuum that can run different ServiceComponents.

 - [ITTests](https://github.com/smart-data-models/dataModel.IT/blob/master/ITTests/README.md).
 This is the data model for representing the result of testing procedures.

 ### Contributors
-[Link](https://github.com/smart-data-models/dataModel.IT/blob/master/CONTRIBUTORS.yaml) to the 1 current contributors.
+[Link](https://github.com/smart-data-models/dataModel.IT/blob/master/CONTRIBUTORS.yaml) to the 7 current contributors.

 ### Contribution
 You can raise an [issue](https://github.com/smart-data-models/dataModel.IT/issues) or submit your [PR](https://github.com/smart-data-models/dataModel.IT/pulls) on existing data models.